- Before you apply for a job

 Benefits of working for a Start-up or SME

 By starting your career in a smaller company, and a smaller team, you have the opportunity to be involved in every aspect of the business.
 You’ll be required to pick up things on the job, quickly developing new skills and gaining a real insight into how each area of how a business works.
-This is unlikely to happen in a corporate where employees are usually confined to one department.
+This is unlikely to happen in a corporate company where employees are usually confined to one department and cannot get the same birdseye view.
 There is also far more opportunity for collaborative work in a small team as you experience and you’ll often play a key part in decision-making and planning processes.
+Real hands on skills, and the opportunity to prove that you produce results, can look great on your CV for the future!

 Many graduates may feel that applying for a graduate scheme is the only option – but we want to reassure you that this is not the case!
 At TalentPool, our aim is to spread the word about these exciting opportunities available at smaller companies, which you wouldn’t usually hear about.
 Working for a small company can be challenging, fast-paced and extremely awarding.
 Of course, it’s not for everyone, but if you like the sound of a fast-paced, creative environment where you’ll get to try new things and learn a lot then it’s certainly worth considering as an option!
 To see what kind of roles are available at start-ups and SMEs, check out our roles sections.